Altinn/altinn-studio-docs/content/app/app-dev-course/modul2/_index.en.md

 weight: 20
 ---

-In this module you will further develop the application you created in [module 1](../modul1) including, among other things, a new page, dynamic tracks, and pre-filling.
+In this module, you will further develop the application you created in [Module 1](../modul1), including, among other things, a new page, dynamic tracks, and prefilling.

-Parts of module 2 can be done in [Altinn Studio Designer](/app/getting-started/ui-editor/) (Designer), but some tasks need to be performed using [local development](/app/getting-started/local-dev).
+You can do parts of module 2 in [Altinn Studio Designer](/app/getting-started/ui-editor/) (Designer), but some tasks need to be performed using [local development](/app/getting-started/local-dev).

 **Themes covered in this module:**

 - More pages
 - Image component
 - Dynamic tracks
-- Prefill
+- Prefilling

 ## Tasks

 {{% expandlarge id="add-infopage" header="Add Info Page" %}}

-For forms where a significant amount of information is collected or provided, dividing the application into multiple pages may enhance the user experience.
+For forms with a significant amount of information collected or provided, dividing the application into multiple pages may enhance the user experience.

-Let's take a closer look at how to create a new page in the application that appears _before_ the user reaches the first data collection page created in module 1.
+Let's take a closer look at how to create a new page in the application that appears _before_ the user reaches the first data collection page created in Module 1.

-Creating and managing multiple pages can easily be done in [Altinn Studio Designer](/app/getting-started/ui-editor/) (left panel).
+Creating and managing multiple pages can be done in [Altinn Studio Designer](/app/getting-started/ui-editor/) (left panel).
 For manual page setup, refer to 'Useful Documentation' further down the page.

-Now, all that remains is to familiarize yourself with the municipality's requirements for the information page and get started with development.
-Good luck!

-### Requirements from the municipality
+### Requirements of the municipality

-As a significant amount of data will be collected in this service, it is important for Sogndal Municipality to clarify who the form is intended for and how they will use the collected data.
-Someone in the municipality has created a [draft of the information page](infoside_tilflyttere.pdf) to be used for this purpose.
+Since Sogndal Municipality will collect a significant amount of data in this service, they need to clarify who the form is intended for and how they will use the data.
+Someone in the municipality has created a [draft of the information page](infoside_tilflyttere.pdf) for this purpose.

-The following elements are desired to be reflected in the application:
+The information page should reflect the following elements:
 - Placement of images
 - Text sizes
 - Text formatting

-Image of the Sogndal Municipality Coat of Arms that can be used in the application:
+You can use the following image of the Sogndal Municipality Coat of Arms in the application:

 ![Sogndal Municipality Coat of Arms](kommune-logo.png)

 ### Tasks
 1. Add a new page.
-Give it an appropriate name and ensure it is displayed before the form page you created in module 1.
+Give it an appropriate name and position it before the form page you created in Module 1.
 2. [Add an image](/app/development/ux/components/images) of the Sogndal Municipality Coat of Arms.
 3. Add text according to the [draft](infoside_tilflyttere.pdf).